Naveenkumar-026/agent-security-gateway/README.md

 1. Tool output is sent through the central redaction pipeline
 2. Sanitized output is used for post-inspection
 3. Decision metadata and audit records are updated
-4. Caller receives either raw-safe or sanitized output
+4. Caller receives either safe raw output or sanitized output

 ---